pablop16n/web-docs-scorer/README.md

 ### Basic data

 First of all the relevant numerical data is extracted from the raw text using `/src/docscorer/Docscorer._extract_features()`.
-It gets the number of punctuation, singular chars and numbers ([Glossary](#glossary)) present in each segment of the text.
+It gets the number of punctuation, singular characters and numbers ([Glossary](#glossary)) present in each segment of the text.
 This information will be used by almost all subscores to calculate ratios and score the document.

 ### language_score